Is Paint Prep Really Important?

 Paint prep is not always the first thing that comes to mind when you look at tackling painting your home.
 However, proper paint prep is critical for a flawless paint job.
 So, what is paint prep?
 We’re so glad you asked!
-Paint prep is the process of preparing your home for painting.
+Paint prep is the process of preparing your home to be painted.
 This happens before you actually even take a paint brush to it.
 Paint prep is all about creating a clean, fresh canvas so that your paint products will properly adhere to the surface of your home.
 There are multiple paint prep steps you’d want to take for different projects and surfaces.
 We’re going to take a look at the best paint prep practices for painting a standard Colorado home.

 Replace Rotten Boards